What is chronic disease?

 The risk test is not an official diagnosis.
 If you have questions or concerns about your results, please speak with your primary care provider.

-Beginning in 2022, the Hamilton County Health Department will be offering the National Diabetes Prevention Program (DPP) for those at risk of developing type 2 diabetes.
-DPP is a lifestyle change program designed to help you reduce your risk of type 2 diabetes and improve your overall health.
+Beginning in 2022, the Urban League of Greater Chattanooga will be offering the National Diabetes Prevention Program (DPP) in partnership with the Hamilton County Health Department.
+This lifestyle change program is designed to help you reduce your risk of type 2 diabetes and improve your overall health.
+This program is open to Hamilton County residents with prediabetes.
+To register or get more information, contact Ariel Barnes at ABarnes@ULChatt.net.